SculptTechProject/sparkly-server/README.md

 License: **TBD**

-Until then, treat the repository as source‑available only.
+Until finalised, treat the code as source-available only.